wbootcamp/wbootcamp.github.io/_posts/2017-03-29-introducing-tale.md

 Next,

-On your terminal, type the following commands
+On your terminal, type the following commands (change <YOUR_REMOTE_URL> with your own repo's remote URL provided on GitHub.)

 ```bash